Aalyahmonday/ytbplus/FAQ.md

 **A**: No. I wouldn't suggest you enable Legacy PiP.
 It is a workaround for the speed-up bug that happens on iOS 14.0 - 14.3.
 I already mentioned about **Legacy PiP** in [Known issues](#known-issues)
 ##

 **Q**: Why can't I disable Background playback?!?
-Background playpack is disabled in uYou Settings!
+I turned off Background playpack in uYou Settings!

-**A**: FYI, **YouPiP** enables background playpack by default.
-Therefore, you can't completely disable background playback.
+**A**: FYI, **YouPiP** enables Background playpack by default.
+Therefore, you can't completely disable Background playback.

 > In case you hate Background playback that much: Extract the IPA, go to `Payload => YouTube.app => Frameworks`, delete **YouPiP.dylib**, and then re-create the IPA.
 Or you can just make your own version without YouPiP.
 ##